Behnam-H/Random-number-generation-using-boson-sampling---ORCA-Computing/README.md

 ## Conclusion

 Because of the chosen post-processing method proposed in [An Unbiased Quantum Random Number Generator Based on Boson Sampling](https://arxiv.org/abs/2206.02292) the simulation showed ~50% data loss, and experiments highlighted the impact of chosen setup, including **modes** and **circuit input state** which can have a significant effect on the output distribution.

 Based on the proposed method, the initial setup may generate evenly distributed values or biased random numbers.
 Also, different post-processing methods can impact the performance and the loss percentage.

 As observed in the simulations above, the chosen number of modes or a lousy encoding can lead to biased results.
 If the selected encoding method is not flawed, it impacts algorithm performance.

+It is worth mentioning that having an evenly distributed output may not necessarily be a sound output.
+This kind of distribution eliminates the possibility of getting many 1s or 0s in the output, which narrows down the output cases and may not be ideal.

 ## To do